 What are some ways I can style knotless braids?

 You can style your knotless braids in a big bun, half up and half down, and many other ways you’d normally style box braids.
+From the color to the length to the many ways to accessorize, you can truly have the braids of your dreams.
 We rounded up some styling inspiration for you below.

 Since there’s a lot less tension with these kinds of braids, you’ll have an easy time wrapping your knotless braids into a big bun.
 It’s a great go-to style for both formal events and for running errands.